 - The initial data set provides an idea of the risk level of performed movements and can then be compared to other movements for the same task to determine which movement has less impact on the body.
 Should the nurse kneel or bend when applying a bandage?
 Should the cleaner lunge or bend when vacuuming?
 Comparative assessments will help determine what movements are objectively better for the workforce.

 - Combined with the widespread acceptance of wearable technologies by consumers, employees are much more understanding of why they should change their ways when they’re presented with objective data on the damaging effect of some of their movements.

 Want to see how your work environment measures up?
-Get in touch and see how you can improve your workplace safety and productivity.
+Get in touch by emailing [email protected] or calling 020 7469 0200 and see how you can improve your workplace safety and productivity.